edcheyjr/harry-potter/README.md

-# Harry potter characters website
+# Harry potter cast website

 <!-- TODO added description and instruction of cloning and using -->